Open-EO/openeo-earthengine-driver/README.md

 ##### Google User Accounts

+> [!CAUTION]
-**EXPERIMENTAL:** *This authentication method currently requires you to login every 60 minutes unless the openEO clients refresh the tokens automatically.
-User workspaces also don't work reliably as of now.*
+> This authentication method currently requires you to login every 60 minutes unless the openEO clients refresh the tokens automatically.
+> User workspaces also don't work reliably as of now.

 Alternatively, you can configure the driver to let users authenticatie with their User Accounts via OAuth2 / OpenID Connect.
 For this you need to configure the property `googleAuthClients` in the file [config.json](config.json).

 You want to have at least client IDs for "Web Application" from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials).

 For example: